Bus Accidents

 Your economic losses are your out-of-pocket expenses.
 These are the damages that are a direct result of the accident.
 Your medical bills, property repairs, or lost wages qualify as economic losses.

 Your non-economic losses are your conceptual damages caused by your economic losses.
-These losses are challenging to calculate because they deal with mental suffering, anguish, and loss of consortium.
+These losses are challenging to calculate because they deal with pain and suffering, anguish, and loss of consortium.
 They are the losses you’ve experienced as a direct result of your economic losses.

 Call a Chicago CTA Accident Lawyer Today